JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Additionally, when you pass the context object as an argument, you can provide a custom name for the context object inside
+Additionally, when the context object is passed as an argument, you can provide a custom name for the context object
-the scope.
+inside the lambda scope.

 ```kotlin
 import kotlin.random.Random